 Kichijōji Art Museum’s Opening Hours, Admission Fee, and Access Information

-• Kichijōji Art Museum is open from 10 am to 7:30 pm from Thursday to Tuesday.
+- Kichijōji Art Museum is open from 10 am to 7:30 pm from Thursday to Tuesday.

-• If Wednesday is a public holiday, it will close on the next business day.
+- If Wednesday is a public holiday, it will close on the next business day.

-• It also closes from 29th December to 3rd January.
+- It also closes from 29th December to 3rd January.

-• The admission fee is:
+- The admission fee for the special exhibition is:

-• 300 yen for adults
+- 300 yen for adults

-• 100 yen for high school students
+- 100 yen for high school students

 Kichijōji Goen Jizō (吉祥寺御縁地蔵)

 The building is the headquarters of Jizōya Co., Ltd (株式会社じぞう屋).
 The company runs multiple restaurants and manages many buildings in Kichijōji.
-Its motto is to bring smiles to people’s faces by connecting one with another.
+Its motto is to bring smiles to people’s faces by connecting them to one another.
 This is probably why the company was named after the Bodhisattva and has a Jizō statue enshrined.

 Entering the building is like being transported to Kyoto’s small alley.
 At the end of the corridor is the Jizō Bodhisattva, which brings pilgrims good connections.
 As the company believes that a wonderful relationship starts with a smile, the statue here is really smiley.
-Apparently, the statue was properly enshrined by holding a ritual by the monk of Suzumushi-dera Temple (鈴虫寺) in Kyoto.
+Apparently, the statue was properly enshrined by a ritual by the monks of Suzumushi-dera Temple (鈴虫寺) in Kyoto.

 After putting a five yen coin in the donation box:

-2. Tie the braid twice to the thick cord connected to the Bodhisattva’s crosier.
+- Tie the braid twice to the thick cord connected to the Bodhisattva’s crosier.

-3. Tell him who you are and where you live before saying your prayer.
+- Tell him who you are and where you live before saying your prayer.

 The most important part of this simple ritual is to put on a sincere smile when talking to the Jizō Bodhisattva.
 It is said that your wishes will be granted when you pray with a pure heart.